 Furthermore, the United Kingdom resolved a high proportion of cases through full relief from double taxation or equivalent solutions, ranking above the global average in terms of effectiveness.

-Advance Thin Capitalisation Agreements (ATCA) address intra-group financing and determine appropriate levels of indebtedness between related entities.
-In recent years, the number of these agreements has declined, partly as a result of the introduction of Corporate Interest Restriction (CIR) rules, which limit interest deductions to a level commensurate with taxable economic activity in the United Kingdom.
+Advance Thin Capitalization Agreements (ATCA) address intra-group financing and determine appropriate levels of indebtedness among related entities.
+In recent years, the number of these agreements has declined, partly due to the introduction of Corporate Interest Restriction (CIR) rules, which limit interest deductions to a level commensurate with taxable economic activity in the United Kingdom.

-Indeed, while 45 agreements were reached in 2019–2020, only 2 were concluded in 2024–2025, demonstrating a loss of practical relevance for this mechanism following the introduction of the CIR rules.
+Indeed, while 45 agreements were reached in 2019–2020, only 2 were concluded in 2024–2025, showing a decline in the practical relevance of this mechanism after the introduction of CIR rules.

 Profit Diversion Compliance Facility

-The Profit Diversion Compliance Facility (PDCF), introduced in 2019, allows multinationals to voluntarily regularize situations in which profits may have been diverted outside the United Kingdom.
-This mechanism enables taxpayers to review their tax structures and submit regularization proposals to HMRC.
+The Profit Diversion Compliance Facility (PDCF), introduced in 2019, enables multinationals to voluntarily regularize situations that could have profit shifting out of the UK.
+This process allows taxpayers to evaluate their tax structures and submit proposals for regularization to HMRC.

-Since its creation, the PDCF has helped secure over £872 million in additional revenue and has encouraged changes in taxpayers’ tax behavior.
+Since its beginning, PDCF has contributed to ensuring over £872 million in additional income and promoted changes in the tax treatment of taxpayers.

-Diverted Profits Tax and Transition to New Rules
+Diverted Profits Tax and the Transition to New Rules

-The Diverted Profits Tax (DPT) was designed to discourage artificial structures intended to reduce the tax burden in the UK and encourage companies to review their transfer pricing policies or regularize their tax status.
+The Diverted Profits Tax (DPT) was designed to discourage artificial structures intended to reduce the tax burden in the United Kingdom and to encourage companies to review their Transfer Pricing policies or bring their tax affairs into compliance.

-However, in 2025 the government announced that this tax could be replaced by new rules related to unassessed transfer pricing (UTPP), which are scheduled to be implemented starting in 2026.
+Conversely, in 2025, the government announced that this tax could be replaced by new rules related to unassessed Transfer Pricing profits (UTPP), which are scheduled to be implemented starting in 2026.

-From its introduction in 2015 through March 2025, measures related to the DPT have secured over £10.5 billion in additional tax revenue, primarily through transfer pricing adjustments and changes in corporate structures.
+From its introduction in 2015 to March 2025, measures related to the DPT have secured over £10.5 billion in additional tax revenue, primarily through Transfer Pricing adjustments and changes in corporate structures.

-Despite the potential future elimination of the DPT, HMRC received 42 notifications during 2024–2025, compared to 16 in the previous fiscal year, demonstrating that this regime remains relevant in the short term.
+HMRC received 42 notifications in the 2024–2025 fiscal year, compared to 16 in the previous year, indicating that the DPT regime remains relevant in the short term despite the potential for its future elimination.

 Conclusion

-Overall, the statistics demonstrate a comprehensive approach by HMRC to addressing the risks associated with the international taxation of multinational groups.
-The combination of audits, advance pricing agreements, dispute resolution mechanisms, and measures aimed at combating profit shifting seeks to strengthen tax compliance and protect the UK’s tax base.
+Altogether, the statistics show a comprehensive approach by HMRC to addressing the risks associated with the international taxation of multinational groups.
+Combining audits, advance agreements, dispute resolution mechanisms, and measures aimed at combating profit shifting seeks to strengthen tax compliance and protect the UK tax base.

-TPC Group, as a specialized firm with an international presence, assists companies in analyzing their transfer pricing policies, managing risks associated with profit shifting, and adapting to regulatory changes, including the potential transition to new rules related to unassessed transfer pricing (UTPP) scheduled for 2026.
+TPC Group, an international specialized firm, assists companies in analyzing their Transfer Pricing policies, managing profit shifting risks, and adapting to regulatory amendments, including the possible transition to new rules related to unassessed Transfer Pricing profits (UTPP) expected for 2026.

 Source: Gov.uk